klownfish/fjalar_firmware/README.md

 **important** there is a bug in the used version of Zephyr.
 Before installing anything in the virtual environment you need to install a specific version of pillow `pip install pillow==9.4.0`.

 West can be installed through pip `pip install west`. (enable your virtual environment first if you have one).
-Then run `west init` in the root of this repository to make West fetch Zephyr RTOS and all required dependencies.
+Then run `west update` in the root of this repository to make West fetch Zephyr RTOS and all required dependencies.

 ### Flashing